sktroost/PyPeg/README.md

 A more detailed overview of the Project, it's application and results are available under https://github.com/sktroost/PyPeg/blob/master/pypeg/blogpost

-however, here is a basic rundown:
+However, here is a basic rundown:

 --What is this--